Healthcare / Mobile App

 The challenge

 Patients across Estonia were navigating a fragmented healthcare system.
-Finding the right provider, understanding pricing, and booking an appointment often meant jumping between multiple platforms with little clarity or consistency.
+Finding providers, understanding pricing, and booking appointments often required switching between multiple platforms with little clarity.

-Viveo set out to simplify this experience with a single booking platform that brings services, providers, and transparent pricing into one place.
-As Lead Designer and core member of the product team, I helped evolve the platform from its B2B foundations into a patient-facing B2C product, working closely with the CEO and engineering leadership to shape both the experience and the product direction.
+Viveo set out to unify this into a single booking experience.
+As Lead Designer, I helped evolve the platform from a B2B foundation into a patient-facing product, working closely with leadership to shape both the user experience and product direction.

 Research findings

-Location wasn’t clearly consideredUsers had no intuitive way to see which services were available near them, making it harder to choose confidently
+Location visibility was unclearUsers couldn’t easily understand which services were available near them, making it harder to choose relevant providers with confidence.

 The process